aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 make build-controller SERVICE=$SERVICE
 ```

-In addition to the ACK service controller code, bove generates the
+In addition to the ACK service controller code, above generates the
 custom resource definition (CRD) manifests as well as the necessary RBAC
 settings using the [`build-controller.sh`](https://github.com/aws/aws-controllers-k8s/blob/main/scripts/build-controller.sh)
 script.